-- Development of ERM (Enterprise Risk Management) accelerated in the Japanese insurance industry - For sustainable and stable enhancement of corporate value while maintaining financial health under their risk appetite - Different from traditional "silo" risk management system - □ FSA pays attention to insurers' ERM - FSA believes steady improvements in corporate value will help to protect policyholders - Response to international trend in supervision, such as ICP16, FSAP
+- Development of ERM (Enterprise Risk Management) accelerated in the Japanese insurance industry - □ For sustainable and stable enhancement of corporate value with maintaining financial health under their risk appetite - □ Different from traditional "silo" risk management system - Rating Agencies reflect their view of ERM on their ratings. - FSA Japan pays attention to insurers' ERM. - FSA believes steady improvements in corporate value will help to protect policyholders. - □ Response to international trend in supervision, such as ICP16, FSAP, etc.